-Wilberforce Health Centre fits within a prominent location at the heart of the city centre and forms the catalyst for the Albion Square development plan.
+Wilberforce Health Centre sits in a prominent location at the heart of the city centre, and forms the catalyst for the Albion Square development plan.
 This holistically welcoming scheme includes a considered approach from the surrounding city, through a landscaped public square, into the art strewn semi-public atrium and finally the privacy of the individual clinics.
 Providing a complex range of healthcare services under one roof, patients’ privacy and dignity were critical design elements, with services provided including Sexual Health and Addictions.

 At the start of the project we were appointed as new members of the Hull Citycare team to bring innovative design to their portfolio of future projects.

-The Drug addiction clinic relocated from the Quays in the centre of Hull brought issues of service users loitering around the building, waiting their turn to collect prescriptions, together with the problems of having a dispensary service for methadone within the building and the security issues linked to this.
-Within their clinic similar security issues applied to those that are inherent in an A & E department associated with staff safety and client confidentiality.
+The Drug addiction clinic, relocated from the Quays in the centre of Hull, brought issues of service users loitering around the building, waiting their turn to collect prescriptions, as well as having a dispensary service for methadone within the building and the security issues linked to this.
+Within their clinic, similar security issues applied to those that are inherent in an A & E department, associated with staff safety and client confidentiality.

 “The team's vision and thorough understanding of individual tenant and client needs has led to the design and construction of a flagship building that serves the diverse range of clientele to an exceptional standard.”

 Chris Long, Area Team Director of North Yorkshire and Humber NHS Commissioning Board